-There are two types of commercially available dilution systems: dilution probes, where dilution of the sample gas takes place in the stack, and out-stack dilution systems, where dilution is carried out external to the stack.
-The latter is less sensitive to changes in stack gas temperature, pressure and density, however heated sample lines till out of stack dilution system.
+There are two types of commercially available dilution systems: dilution probes, where dilution of the sample gas takes place in the stack, and outstack dilution systems, where dilution is carried out external to the stack.
+The out-stack dilution sampling is less sensitive to changes in stack gas temperature, pressure and density.
+However, heated sample line is required for out stack dilution system.